-While this may be true, the cravings for drugs and alcohol are often deeply connected to the bipolar symptoms.
-That is, when a patient begins to shift into a depressed mood, they start to crave cocaine or stimulant prescription drugs like Adderall.
 If the addiction is not treated simultaneously, then when the patient begins to experience a depressive episode, she will find it almost impossible to avoid getting high.
 The continued use of drugs and alcohol will demolish any ability to progress in bipolar disorder treatment.

 In the same way, untreated bipolar disorder symptoms will sabotage attempts to treat drug addiction.
 The answer is treatment that is in-depth enough to address both problems at the same time.

 Families with a loved one diagnosed with a significant mental health disorder like bipolar disorder as well as an addiction are uniquely challenged when it comes time to help them get treatment.
 Many patients do not want to stop using drugs, and some don’t want to treat their bipolar symptoms either.
 Because the manic periods are enjoyable for a number of patients, they’d rather suffer through the bad to experience the good as opposed to balancing out their emotions and removing the extremes on both ends.

 This can make it challenging for families who have a more objective view of the harm that the addicted person is inflicting on herself.
 In many cases, it is necessary to stage a formal intervention for the addicted person in order to make it clear that treatment will help her to regain control over her life and that if she does not agree to get help, the family will no longer enable her.